Complex Hyperbolic Triangle Groups of Type $[m,m,0; n_1, n_2, 2]$: Introduction

 \end{theorem}

 The deformation space of groups of type $[m,m,0;n_1,n_2,2]$ for a given $m$ is of real dimension one.
 A group is determined up to an isometry by the angular invariant $\alpha\in[0,2\pi]$, see section~\ref{sec-background}.
 The main aim is to determine an interval in this one-dimensional deformation space such that for all values of the angular invariant in this interval the corresponding triangle group is discrete.
-The main results of the paper are the following propositions: \begin{proposition} A complex hyperbolic triangle group of type \([m,m,0; 2,3,2]\) with angular invariant \(\alpha\) is discrete if
+The main result of the paper is the following proposition: